6 Elements for good Safety Management (HSE-MS)

-There has been different Health Safety and Environment management systems proposed by different organizations, they are:
+There have been different Health Safety and Environment management systems proposed by different organizations, they are:

 • OHSAS 18001 – 2007: This was developed in conjunction with the ISO 9000 series for quality management and the ISO 14001 series for environmental management.